Frequently Asked Questions

 How do I submit to NGC?

-NGC Collector Society members may submit their coins directly to NGC.
+CCG Hong Kong Collector members may submit their coins directly.
 Join today!

-Many NGC Authorized Dealers also accept submissions from the public.
-For a list of NGC Authorized Dealers, visit the NGC Dealer Locator.
+Many CCG Hong Kong Authorized Dealers also accept submissions from the public.

 What is the cost of NGC grading?